junxit/us-congress-bills-111/bill.md

 ## § 4.
 Federal Trade Commission Authority

 - **(a)** *Unfair and deceptive act or practice* A violation of section 3 shall be treated as a violation of a rule defining an unfair or deceptive act or practice prescribed under section 18(a)(1)(B) of the Federal Trade Commission Act (15 U.S.C.
 57a(a)(1)(B)).
 - **(b)** *Authority of the commission* The Commission shall enforce this Act in the same manner and by the same means as though all applicable terms and provisions of the Federal Trade Commission Act were incorporated into and made a part of this Act.
-Notwithstanding any provision of the Federal Trade Commission Act or any other provision of law and solely for purposes of this Act, common carriers subject to the Communications Act of 1934 (47 U.S.C.
-151 et seq.) and any amendment thereto shall be subject to the jurisdiction of the Commission.
+Notwithstanding any provision of the Federal Trade Commission Act or any other provision of law, common carriers subject to the Communications Act of 1934 (47 U.S.C.
+151 et seq.) and any amendment thereto shall be subject to the jurisdiction of the Commission for purposes of this Act.
 - **(c)** *Rulemaking authority* Not later than 1 year after the date of enactment of this Act, the Commission shall, in consultation with the Federal Communications Commission and in accordance with section 553 of title 5, United States Code, issue regulations to carry out this Act.
 In promulgating such regulations, the Commission shall—
   - **(1)** take into consideration the need for clear disclosures that provide for easy comprehension and comparison by consumers, taking into account the size of prepaid calling cards; and
   - **(2)** give due consideration to the views of the Federal Communications Commission with regard to matters for which that Commission has particular expertise and authority and shall take into consideration the views of States.